vaskocuturilo/UIAutomator/README.md

 ## Requirements:
 - Use any *object-oriented language* (Java or Kotlin).
 - Use UIAutomator.
 - Use any Http client for API requests.
+(Retrofit 2)
-- Use automation patterns like *PageObject*, *data-driven* tests, etc.
+- Use automation patterns like *PageObject*, *ScreenObject*, *data-driven* tests, etc.
-- Use any testing frameworks (JUnit or TestNG).
+- Use any testing frameworks (JUnit).
 - provide code and clear instructions how to run it.

 **Note**: please put your code in public repository.